umbraco/Umbraco.Commerce.ProductFeeds/docs/getting-started.md

 - From `Product Feeds` page, click on `Create Product Feed` button and fill in the feed settings.
 Mandatory fields are marked with a red asterisk (*).
 ![feed setting page](./assets/feed-setting-page.png)

-- After saving the feed setting, you can find the feed link under `Feed Relative Path` field.
+- After saving the feed setting, you can find the feed link under `Feed URL Segment` field.
 ![open feed link](./assets/open-feed-link.png)

 ## Extending the plugin